 As always, I hope you liked this blog post, thank you for your support - and make sure to stay tuned for more British Lifestyle and Afternoon Tea blog posts coming soon!

+All content and images in this article are copyright of The Darling Academy and are not to be shared or reproduced without our express permission.
 Affiliate links have been used in this blog post. *Qualifying first purchases with Emma Bridgewater will award me with a 15% discount code.